 Just as low-rise jeans and denim Dior epitomize the early noughties, and grunge-inspired flannels with ripped-up mom jeans (think Tai from Clueless) embody the '90s, the go-go boot is the quintessential fashion item of the '60s.
 Designed by Andre Courrèges in 1964, go-go boots have had their fair share of iterations.
 And now, they're back in a big way.

-From the original white mid-calf boot to knee-high styles in a range of colors and western silhouettes, every pair of boots we're dying to get our hands on this season (from brands like Ganni and Khaite) fall into the go-go category.
-So while the collections shown at fashion month in February may have predicted eras across the board to show up come fall 2020, for now, we're fully on-board with living in a very mod, very '60s-inspired world — at least when it comes to our footwear.
+From the original white mid-calf boot to knee-high styles in a range of colors and western silhouettes, every pair of boots we're dying to get our hands on this season (from brands like Aeyde and Khaite) fall into the go-go category.
+So while the collections shown at fashion month in September may have predicted eras across the board to show up come spring 2021, for now, we're fully on-board with living in a very mod, very '60s-inspired world — at least when it comes to our footwear.

-Click on for 18 ways to add some '60s flair to your boot collection this fall.
+Click on for 18 ways to add some '60s flair to your boot collection this winter.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.